Get your cameras ready: You can find sunflower fields a short drive from Champaign-Urbana

 Clearview Farm, Champaign

-In 2020, we remember thousands of people flocking to Stone Creek Subdivision in Urbana to take in the beauty of the beautiful, vibrant sunflowers.
-The same people responsible for the Urbana field in 2020 are behind the effort at Clearview Farm, which planted the sunflowers in this Champaign location in 2021.
+In 2020 thousands of people flocked to Stone Creek Subdivision in Urbana to take in the beautiful, vibrant sunflowers.
+The same people responsible for the Urbana field in 2020 are behind the effort at Clearview Farm, who have been planting the sunflowers at Clearview since 2021.

 And here’s the best part: Clearview Farm’s sunflower field and maze is free to visit.